Online Master of Science in Applied Business Analytics Degree

 Why Choose BU’s Master of Science in Applied Business Analytics?

-- The Applied Business Analytics program offers the flexibility of online, on-campus, or blended study formats, ensuring that students can earn their degree the way that suits them the best.
+- The Applied Business Analytics program offers the flexibility of online or on-campus study formats, ensuring that students can earn their degree the way that suits them the best.

 - Learning from expert faculty from MET’s Department of Administrative Sciences, students benefit from our unique combination of dynamic academic curriculum, the latest educational technologies, flexible delivery modes, advanced pedagogy, and professional contacts within the business analytics industry.